 Georgia Scholars are students who have carried exemplary course loads during their four years of high school; who performed excellently in all courses; who successfully participated in interscholastic events at their schools and in their communities; and who have assumed active roles in extracurricular activities sponsored by their schools.
 Each Georgia Scholar receives a seal for his or her diploma.

 "Students receiving the Georgia Scholar recognition are truly well-rounded," State Superintendent Richard Woods said.
-"They've engaged in extracurriculars, worked hard in a broad range of academic subjects, served their communities and grown as leaders.
+"They've engaged in extracurricular activities, worked hard in a broad range of academic subjects, served their communities and grown as leaders.
 A true education encompasses more than just the traditional 'core' subjects, and these students exemplify that."

 The program is coordinated by GaDOE's Excellence Recognition office and through local coordinators in each public school system and private schools throughout the state.